Apple Trees for Sale

 Jellyflower Sweet---a truly wonderful apple with a wonderful name; very large, conical, light golden yellow, almost sweet, ripe October, for general purpose usage; found in Haywood Co., NC, also mentioned in Jackson Co., NC.

-Ohio Sweet---medium, round, light whitish yellow, prominent dots, slightly sweet, ripe late August; these apples were in Wilkes Co., NC and also further north in Grayson Co., VA.
+Ohio Sweet---medium, round, light whitish yellow, prominent dots, slightly sweet, ripe late August: these apples were in Wilkes Co., NC and further north in Grayson Co., VA.

 Red June---medium, slightly flattened, having a beautiful red blush, white flesh is moderately tart, ripe in July.
 Every county had a version of the "Red June"; this one is from Jackson Co., NC.

-Rusty Coat---medium, slightly flattened, totally russeted, very tart, ripe very late; some apples hang on the tree until February, found in Gaston Co., NC.
+Rusty Coat---medium, flattened almost totally covered with russet, tart, ripe October, a good keeper, some apples hang on until February; from Catawba Co., NC.

-Sheepnose---medium, elongated, dull red, slightly dry with a great taste, ripe September-October.
-Sheepnose is a generic name for any elongated apple; this one was found in Macon, Co., NC.
+Sheepnose---medium, elongated, dull red, slightly dry with a great taste, ripe September-October, a good keeper.
+"Sheepnose" is also a generic name for any elongated apple; this one was found in Macon Co., NC.

-Virginia Beauty---medium to large, round and slightly conical, dark blackish red with prominent russet around the stem, mildly tart, ripe October.
+Virginia Beauty ---medium to large, round and slightly conical, dull blackish red with prominent russet around the stem, mildly tart, ripe October.
 This is the favorite apple of many people.

-White Buckingham---large to very large, slightly flattened to flattened, greenish yellow with occasional blush, tart, ripe late August, a wonderful all-round summer cooking apple.
+White Buckingham---large to very large, slightly flattened to flattened, greenish-yellow with an occasional blush, tart, ripe in August; a wonderful all-round summer cooking apple, found in Wilkes and Yancey Co., NC.

-Wolf River---large to very large, slightly flattened to flattened, greenish yellow half covered wit red, tart, ripe September, especially good for making apple butter.
+Wolf River---large to very large, slightly flattened to flattened, greenish yellow half covered with red, tart, ripe September, often used to make apple butter, found in Macon Co., NC.